Nikasa1889/AwesomeAbbreviations/README.md

 # AwesomeAbbreviations
 This is an effort to make symbol naming more consistent.
 It is highly inspired by the [fast.ai style](https://github.com/fastai/fastai/blob/master/docs/style.md).

-Like the MIT Professor [todo] once say: when we put a name on concept, we have a power over it.
+Like the MIT Professor *Patrick Henry Winston* once said: when we put a name on a concept, we have a power over it.
 And I believe the short the name, the more power we have.
 To achieve that, we use abbreviation.

 We should thing about abbreviation as **a way of compression**.
 We want to compress name of a concept